Wendougee Data S Espresso Machine Review

 How is the Wendougee Data S for Espresso and Milk Foam?

-I am not even sh*tting you – the espresso and milk texture coming from this machine are the best I’ve tested.
+I am not even kidding you – the espresso and milk texture coming from this machine are the best I’ve tested.
 I think this has something to do with the saturated group head – everything being at the same temperature.
 Add the stability of the PID, and the flexibility of flow and pressure control, and you can make some wonderfully textured and aromatic espresso.

-The milk texture is also second to none.
-Up until now, I got some very nicely textured milk foam, good enough to pour latte art, and also very tasty.
-But this makes the milk even better, like a good cafe can do it.
+But the Data S makes the milk even better, like a good cafe can do it.
 It’s hard to explain, but between the excellent espresso, and the wonderfully textured milk foam, I am getting cappuccinos like from my favorite cafes, where the baristas are actually trained (not like Starbucks and the like).

 How is the App?